iPhone 11/11 Pro (Max) Stuck on Apple Logo: What to Do Now?

 Part 1.
 Possible causes of your iPhone 11/11 Pro (Max) is stuck on apple logo

 To understand how to fix a problem, you first need to understand how the problem has been created.
 Unfortunately, there are endless reasons as to why you may find your iPhone 11/11 Pro (Max) stuck on the Apple logo screen.

 Most commonly, you’re going be experiencing a glitch in the firmware of your iPhone.
 This could be caused by any system setting or an app that is preventing your phone from starting up.
 In the worst-case scenarios, you’ll have a full bug or error that means your device cannot go any further during the boot process.

 Other common causes may be that your phone has run out of power, and while it’s got just enough to boot into the boot process, it doesn’t have enough to go all the way.
 You may even have started your device in a different boot mode, perhaps by holding down one of the buttons without even realizing it.

-However, by far the most common cause is a failed update.
-This is where you install an update on your device, and for some reasons, perhaps from an interrupted download, power failure, or a software glitch, the update doesn’t install.
+However, by far, the most common cause is a failed update.
+This is where you install an update on your device, and for some reason, perhaps from an interrupted download, power failure, or a software glitch, the update doesn’t install.

 Since most updates will update the firmware of your device, a glitch can cause it not to load and will end up rendering your device useless.
 These are just some of the reasons why your iPhone device may be stuck on the Apple logo, and for the rest of this guide, we’re going to explore how to fix it!